nkonev/rendertron-java/README.md

 ### prerender event handler

 If you want to cache the caching, analytics, log or others, you can config it.
-It should be instance of "com.github.greengerong.PreRenderEventHandler"
+It should be instance of "com.github.greengerong.EventHandler"

 ``` xml